-- Applicants to the California Pre-Doctoral Program must be upper-division or master's degree students who are enrolled at a CSU institution and will be enrolled at a CSU campus for at least one semester in the academic year.
+- Applicants to the California Pre-Doctoral Program must be upper-division or master's degree students who are enrolled at CSULB as of Spring 2021 and who will also be enrolled at a CSU campus in at least one unit during the Fall 2021 semester..

 - Applicants are required to have a faculty sponsor who will be available during the academic year to help them implement a plan that will prepare them for admission to a doctoral program.
 The plan should be tailored to the specific needs and career objectives of the student.